EvidentlyKevin/Pangolution/README.md

 Always something, among that:

 The pangolins are being overly punished for exceeding the carrying capacity.
-There is no "real" competition.
 Genes do not have much effect on the simulation as they should.
-The regions are not distinct.
+The regions are not distinct.\n

 The Pangolins are currently _______ (not alright)